Stablecoins: Survivorship, Transactions Costs and Exchange Microstructure: Collateral: Stablecoins v. Money Market Funds

 The New York Attorney (NYAG) pursued a fraud case\footnote{\citet{NYAGTether}} against both Bitfinex and Tether, documenting a series of questionable bank transfers.
 The NYAG has banned trading with New York persons and entities and fined the company \$18.5 million.
 The Commodity Futures Trading Commission also fined iFinex an additional \$41 million for misrepresentation of their collateral.\footnote{\url{https://www.cftc.gov/PressRoom/PressReleases/8450-21}} \citet{GriffinTether} have shown that Tether's price was manipulated to support Bitcoin.

-In accordance with the ruling by the NYAG, Tether released a breakdown of their reserves on March 31, 2021.\footnote{\url{https://tether.to/wp-content/uploads/2021/05/tether-march-31-2021-reserves-breakdown.pdf}} Tether holds 75.85\% of its assets in cash and cash equivalents, 12.55\% in secured loans, 9.96\% in corporate bonds.
-The statement was not backed by an auditor.
+In accordance with the ruling by the NYAG, Tether released a breakdown of their reserves on March 31, 2021.
+In their report report\footnote{\url{https://tether.to/en/transparency/\#reports}} from 2021Q4, Tether held 83.74\% of its assets in cash and cash equivalents, 36.7\% of which was held in commercial paper.

-None of this has slowed the growth of the Tether stable coin.
-Between March 2019 and June 2021, the market cap grew on the Ethereum network grew from \$2.04 billion to \$30.91 billion.
-Tether represents approximately 42\% of stablecoin market capitalization and 39\% of all stablecoin transactions.
+During the collapse of Terra USD, which I discuss below, Tether's peg also came under pressure.
+Tether responded by reducing the outstanding supply, making their collateral more liquid, and disclosing more information to investors.
+In their report for August 2022 by BDO, a global accounting firm, Tether has reduced commercial paper holdings to 15.9\% of their cash equivalents.
+Cash equivalents have actually fallen to 79.62\% of total assets though.